LangeLab/SQuAPP/README.md

   - ```sudo add-apt-repository "deb https://cloud.r-project.org/bin/linux/ubuntu $(lsb_release -cs)-cran40/"```
     - *These instructions put the R 4.0+ release repository to ubuntu, making the update and keep-up easier.*
   - ```sudo apt install --no-install-recommends r-base```
-- Download the Rstudio installer appropriate for your Linux distro and version from [official website](https://www.rstudio.com/products/rstudio/download/#download)
+- Download the RStudio installer appropriate for your Linux distro and version from [official website](https://www.rstudio.com/products/rstudio/download/#download)
 - Use your installer of choice to install the downloaded *.deb file.
   - *We prefer using gdebi command line tool to install since it automatically downloads and installs required dependencies.*
+- Install non-R dependencies for packages to be installed correctly
+  - ```sudo apt install build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev libharfbuzz-dev libfribidi-dev```

 ### Step 1 - Get the Source Code
 You can click on the "Code," which will give you an option to either `Clone or Download ZIP`.
 You can clone the repository locally by using the link `git clone https://github.com/LangeLab/SQuAPP.git,` or you can download it as ZIP and then unzip it to get it ready for use.

 ### Step 2 - Installing Dependencies
-In the Rstudio, run the script `install_dependencies.R`, which will check if the required packages are installed and install the ones that are not already installed.
+In the RStudio, run the script `install_dependencies.R`, which will check if the required packages are installed and install the ones that are not already installed.

 > The script checks the packages listed in these files:
 - [Cran Packages](./dep/cran_packages.txt)